Stamp duty when selling – who pays?

 Stamp duty is calculated as a percentage of the purchase price or a percentage of the market value of the property being purchased (the greater of the two).
 It varies across Australia, as is applied by your state government.
 Most states and territories have a system whereby the cheaper the property, the less tax will be paid.

-Generally, stamp duty is paid at settlement.
-But the buyer can have up to 30 days to pay.
+Generally, stamp duty is paid at settlement by the buyer, who has up to 30 days to pay.
 Until then, they don’t receive title to the property.

 In Victoria, duty is calculated on a sliding scale, starting at 1.4 per cent for properties valued at $25,000 and rises to 5.5 per cent for those properties valued at and above $960,000.